mebusy/notes/dev_notes/AI_CS188.md

  - case2: reach 4 corners in a maze
     - every game state of problem need record the position , and status of visit of corners
     - heuristic value 的设计需要注意, 要确保 admissible consistency.
+        - naive solution: number of corner unvisited
+        - better solution: distance to the next corner ( key corners in clockwise order )
+        - more metter solution: the distance to closest corner, plus the sum of the distance between remaining corners in order.
+ - case3: east all food
+    - naive solution: distance to next food
+    - better solution: sort food in "nunu" shape, h_val = dist2closestFood + sum( distsBetweenFoods )\*0.5
+    - Sometimes, even with A\* and a good heuristic, finding the optimal path through all the dots is hard.
+        -  In these cases, we'd still like to find a reasonably good path, quickly
+        - eg. greedily eats the closest dot

 ---